ebisindor/Agent-scripts/README.md

 # Agent-scripts
-This repository is to store bash shell scripts.
+This repository is for storing bash shell scripts.